 Steps to implement:

-- Define automation scope and prioritize test cases.
+Define automation scope and prioritize test cases based on risk.

-- Store test scripts in version control (Git).
+Store test scripts in version control (Git) alongside the source code.

-- Enable parallel execution to speed up test runs.
+Enable parallel execution to speed up test runs significantly.

 Challenges & How to Overcome Them

 Automation in pipelines isn’t free of challenges.
 Flaky tests, long execution times, and complex integrations can frustrate teams.
-However, these problems can be solved with the right strategy and tooling.
+However, these problems can be solved with the right Test Automation Strategy.

 Common challenges and fixes:

-- Flaky Tests → Improve stability with retries and better selectors.
+- Flaky Tests: Improve stability with intelligent retries and robust selectors.

-- Slow Pipelines → Adopt parallel execution and cloud infrastructure.
+- Slow Pipelines: Adopt parallel execution and leverage cloud infrastructure.

-- Integration Complexity → Start with core features, then scale coverage.
+- Integration Complexity: Start with core features (Shift-Left), then scale coverage.

-- High Maintenance Costs → Use reusable test designs like Page Object Model.
+- High Maintenance Costs: Use reusable test designs like the Page Object Model (POM).

 Best Practices for CI/CD Test Automation

 Best practices ensure that automation is scalable and sustainable.
-Teams often fail by automating everything without prioritisation, leading to unstable pipelines.
+Teams often fail by automating everything without prioritization, leading to unstable pipelines.
 The key is balance, coverage, and continuous feedback.

-By adopting structured practices, organisations achieve high test reliability, smooth releases, and measurable ROI from their automation investment.
+By adopting structured practices, organizations achieve high test reliability, smooth releases, and measurable ROI from their automation investment.

 Best practices include: